 Topics of research include:

 6.)
-Smart cities and smart campus initiatives, to ensure privacy and security for the Internet of Things.
+Smart cities and smart campus initiatives, to ensure privacy and security for the Internet of Things, especially the devices we use to communicate our well-being

 7.)
 Internet Governance Project, hosted by the School of Public Policy, to conduct research and policy analysis on the relationship between cybersecurity and global Internet governance